SummerOfBitcoin/code-challenge-2024-jayendramadaram/SOLUTION.md

 7. For every `tx` it also undergoes sanity checks like valid `sequence` , `version` etc numbers

     2. ## Block Building with [Miner](./internal/miner/miner.go) service
     Now that we have all transactions loaded into database we could use [Miner](./internal/miner/miner.go) for transaction selection and block Building. here are steps taking in order to build a block
 1. A miner is initialized with following config
     - `MAX_BLOCK_SIZE` = 4MB
     - `difficulty` = 0x0000ffff00000000000000000000000000000000000000000000000000000000
     - `[]wtxids` = [bytes32(0x0)] - coinbase wtxid
 2. miner keeps picking best tx from mempool, a tx which hash highest fee/weight ratio [`knapsack greedy approach`]. until it reaches `MAX_BLOCK_SIZE` it will continue.
 3. upon selection of tx we fetch its inputs and outputs and Validate wholeTx, these validations are transaction specific based on its types.
-    - `p2pk` :  extract uncompressed/compressed public key from     `ScriptPubKey`. extract `Signature` from `ScriptSig`. construct trimmed serialized transaction for specific input based on `SIGHASH`. compute irs HASH256 which produces digest which user might have signed for a specific input. validate signature with go `ecdsa` library, providing it pubkey and digest accordingly.
+    - `p2pk` :  extract uncompressed/compressed public key from     `ScriptPubKey`. extract `Signature` from `ScriptSig`. construct trimmed serialized transaction for specific input based on `SIGHASH`. compute it's HASH256 which produces digest which user might have signed for a specific input. validate signature with go `ecdsa` library, providing it pubkey and digest accordingly.
-    - `p2pkh`: extract extract uncompressed/compressed public key from     `ScriptPubKey` compute its HASH160, validate if HASH160 in script is equal and HASH160 computed. if equal continue with signature validation just like in `p2pk` case.
+    - `p2pkh`: extract  uncompressed/compressed public key from     `ScriptPubKey` compute its HASH160, validate if HASH160 in script is equal and HASH160 computed. if equal continue with signature validation just like in `p2pk` case.
     - `p2sh` : obtain `redeemScript` from `ScriptSig` validate its opcodes and convert it to byte representation. compute HASH160 of redeemscript, verify it with HASH160 in scriptPubKey.
     - `p2wkh` : witness would have 2 stack elements for p2wpkh, first one being signature and other being pubkey. we extract them and compute trimmed tx for specific input based on `SIGHASH`. validate signature with go `ecdsa` library, providing it pubkey and digest accordingly.
     - `p2wsh` : we do same as `p2sh` but the only changing part is location of witness_redeem_script and use of SHA256 to hash redeemscript.